aws-observability/terraform-aws-observability-accelerator/docs/adothealth/index.md

 ![ADOTCollectorComponents](https://github.com/RAMathews/terraform-aws-observability-accelerator/assets/114662591/1db25d84-c1ca-4468-bb0d-42c8bafd1942)

 In this dashboard, there are five sections.
-Each section has [metrics](https://aws-observability.github.io/observability-best-practices/guides/operational/adot-at-scale/operating-adot-collector/#collecting-health-metrics-from-the-collector) relevant to the various [component’s](https://opentelemetry.io/docs/demo/collector-data-flow-dashboard/#data-flow-overview) of the AWS Distro for OpenTelemetry(ADOT)collector:
+Each section has [metrics](https://aws-observability.github.io/observability-best-practices/guides/operational/adot-at-scale/operating-adot-collector/#collecting-health-metrics-from-the-collector) relevant to the various [components](https://opentelemetry.io/docs/demo/collector-data-flow-dashboard/#data-flow-overview) of the AWS Distro for OpenTelemetry (ADOT)collector :

 ### Receivers
 Shows the receiver’s accepted and refused rate/count of spans and metric points that are pushed into the telemetry pipeline.